AndresGalaviz/CodingStandard/src/README.md

 ## Features

-* Checks more than 47 rules.
-You can find the available rules in http://nsiqcppstyle.appspot.com or run the command (given below)
-* No complex preprocess setting(Easy to run.
-Just run the nsiqcppstyle in the folder to be analyzed.)
 * Rule / Analysis engine separated structure.
 * Easy to add custom rules.
 * Analysis engine parses source code in heuristic way not concrete grammar.
 So it supports most C/C++ variations.
-* Supports IDE integation.
-* Easy to integrate in Visual Studio / Emacs / Eclipse CDT.
-Support each IDE standard error output format.
-* Support CI server.
-* Support checkstyle xml output.
-You can use checkstyle plugin in various CI server to show N'SIQ CppStyle result.
-* Various violation suppression
-* Provides 4 way to suppress the false alarm. filefilter / basefile / rule ignore per file / violation ignore

 # Instructions